 Today we celebrate System Administrator Appreciation Day!

-Love them or not, but we cannot live without them – yes, we are talking about the System Administrators.
+Love them or not, we cannot live without them – yes, we are talking about the System Administrators.

 Annually last Friday of July is World System Administrator Appreciation Day.